Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event.
 ```

-End systems attached to the Internet provide a **socket interface** that specifies how a program running on one end system asks the Internet infrastructure to deliver data to a specific destination program running on another end system.

 We can differentiate between two main sectors of the Internet:
 The **network edge** establishes an interface between end systems wanting to use the Internet and the **network core**.